fibbojs/fibbo/docs/api/3d/classes/FComponent.md

 ## Description

-The base class for all 3D objects in FibboJS.
+The base class for all 3D objects in Fibbo.

 ## Extends